Xamarin vs. React Native? With distinct pros and cons, which one best suits your mobile app development projects?

 Back in the early 1950s, the first functional programming language was designed to communicate instructions to a computer.
 Since then, the software development landscape has constantly been evolving, and we’ve watched new programming languages come and go, old ones fall out of favor, and new ones gain popularity based on the needs of the moment.
 But what will the next decade bring?
 This means that it can be tough to predict which programming languages will be the most popular in 2023 and in the further future.

-In this post, we are going to outline the top 20 most popular programming languages in 2022, based on the statistics from PYPL - PopularitY of Programming Language is the chart created by analyzing raw data comes from Google search engine on how often programming language tutorials are searched.
+In this post, we are going to outline the top 20 most popular programming languages in 2023, based on the statistics from PYPL - PopularitY of Programming Language is the chart created by analyzing raw data that comes from the Google search engine on how often programming language tutorials are searched.

 Before going into detail about each prevalent programming language of 2022, let’s first have an overview of the top in-demand programming languages worldwide, as PYPL indicated: